San Francisco (1936 film): Production

-The earthquake montage sequence was created by 2nd unit director and montage expert John Hoffman.
-The Barbary Coast barroom set was built on a special platform that rocked and shook to simulate the historic tremor (similar sets were built for the 1974 disaster film Earthquake.)
+The earthquake montage sequence was created by Slavko Vorkapich, but the montage of effects was credited to Vokapich's collaborator and second unit director John Hoffman.
+The Barbary Coast barroom set was built on a special platform that rocked and shook to simulate the historic tremor (similar sets were built for the 1974 disaster film Earthquake for an office building, bar, and seismology institute).

 Famous silent film directors D. W. Griffith and Erich von Stroheim worked on the film without credit.
-Griffith directed some of the mob scenes while von Stroheim contributed to the screenplay.
+It's been a matter of controversy which scene Griffith directed, but his contribution was mainly for publicity purposes.
+Von Stroheim contributed to the screenplay.

 There are two versions of the ending.
 The original release features a stylish montage of then-current (1936) scenes of a bustling San Francisco, including Market Street and the construction of the Golden Gate Bridge.
 When the film was re-released in 1948, it was thought these scenes were dated and the film fades out on a single long shot of the modern business district.
 However, the TV and 16mm versions of the film seen in the 1950s and 60s were struck from the original version which includes the montage.
 The current DVD and cable version features the shorter, 1948 version.

 Gable and Tracy also made two other films together, Test Pilot and Boom Town, before Tracy eventually insisted on the same top billing clause in his MGM contract that Gable had enjoyed, effectively ending one of the American cinema's most famous screen teams.

 Gable had played an extremely similar character also named "Blackie" two years earlier in the smash hit gangster epic Manhattan Melodrama, with William Powell and Myrna Loy.